Elfin Lakes: Recreation

 All recreational activities in the area are governed by the regulations of Garibaldi Provincial Park.
 Primary access to the lake is via an 11 km (5.5 mi) long trail, which gains approximately 600 m of elevation from the trailhead.
-There are campgrounds and an overnight shelter at the lakes and campgrounds and a day-use shelter or a winter overnight shelter in Red Heather Meadows.
+There are campgrounds and an overnight shelter at the lakes, Elfin Lakes Hut, and campgrounds and a day-use shelter or a winter overnight shelter in Red Heather Meadows.
 During winter, the lake is typically frozen from late December to late April.
 Much of the trail up is on a rarely used forest service road and has an approximate grade of 5.5%.
 Approximately half of the trail is in forest, while the remaining half is in alpine meadows with clear views of the surrounding mountains.
 There are separate trails for mountain bicycling, hiking, and winter use.
 Hiking trails continue past Elfin Lakes towards Opal Cone, Mamquam Lake, Columnar Peak, The Gargoyles, and Atwell Peak.
 It is also possible to travel to Mount Garibaldi and Diamond Head in the winter.
 Swimming is permitted in the top lake, and the lower lake is reserved for drinking water only.

 The view from Paul Ridge toward Elfin Lakes.
 Atwell Peak is prominently visible.